DarkTalisman20/DAA-Assignment-1/README.md

 # DAA Assignment 1

-&nbsp;&nbsp;&nbsp;&nbsp;In this project we implement three algorithms for finding all the maximal cliques in an undirected graph in C. The algorithms are:
+&nbsp;&nbsp;&nbsp;&nbsp;In this project we implement three algorithms for finding all the maximal cliques in an undirected graph in C++.
+The algorithms are:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 The algorithm CLIQUE from pages 220-222 from the paper titled Arboricity and Subgraph Mining; by Norishige Chiba and Takao Nishizeki.
 (Link: https://www.cs.cornell.edu/courses/cs6241/2019sp/readings/Chiba-1985-arboricity.pdf).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 The ELS Algorithm given in the paper titled Listing All Maximal Cliques in Sparse Graphs in Near-optimal Time by David Eppstein, Maarten Loffler, and Darren Strash.
 (Link: https://arxiv.org/abs/1006.5440).